THE CAPABILITY LAYER FOR ENTERPRISE AI

 Enterprises will spend close to $270bn a year on AI software by 2027.Gartner, 2026

-BCG, AI at Work, 2025One coaching layer across every tool
+One coaching layer across every tool

-Coaches in the moment, not in a workshop
+Coaches in the moment

 Around 40% of the time AI saves is lost again to reworking weak or off-target output.
-Better inputs are where that comes back.

 Workday, 2025The product, not a promise.